Statement: Amazon Kuiper Services Europe SARL application for a non-geostationary earth station network licence

 Non-geostationary orbiting (NGSO) satellite systems are a way of delivering broadband services from space using a constellation of satellites in a low or medium Earth orbit.
 These satellite systems have the potential to deliver higher speeds and lower latency services.

 Ofcom received an application from Amazon Kuiper Services Europe SARL (Kuiper) for an NGSO network licence for its NGSO system operating in Ka band frequencies, which is also known as ‘Kuiper’.
-This application is to cover Kuiper’s user terminals, and details of this application (reference: “KUIPER-NET-1”) can be found under the Applications received section of our website.
+This application is to cover Kuiper’s user terminals, and details of this application (reference: “KUIPER-NET-1”) can be found below.

 Back to top